 In the olden days a pulpit was a necessity for practical reasons.
 The sermon was easier to listen to if it was spoken from above, and you could also see the preacher while he was speaking.
 The “lid” hanging above the pulpit is a soundboard that helps direct the sound out into the room.
 In our church we have a very good speaker system, but we maintain the pulpit as the place from where the sermon is given.
 The Danish Club, represented by E.O.
 Petersen and I.P.
 Mortensen donated the pulpit, and Mr. Pergaard, North Vancouver, donated the carving on the pulpit.

 The font is where your Christian life begins.
 When you are baptised you become a member of God’s Church on earth.
 You are told that all your sins are forgiven, and you may call God your Father; you are also promised life eternal, and you receive the Holy Spirit.
 B. Borgen donated the materials for the Baptismal Font; Johannes Bergman donated the workmanship.
 The plaque on the font reads Skænket til minde om en gammel dansk sognepræst Kristian Sofus Borgen.
 The pitcher is engraved, Fra Fraugde menighed til den Danske menighed i Vancouver.
+The beautiful baptismal bowl was made by Danish glass artisan Simon Aaen and donated in 2017 by Tomiko Pedersen in memory of her husband Hans Rosted Pedersen.

 We use the grand piano for concerts and, occasionally, to accompany the Sunday School children or our Youth Choir.
 The grand piano was manufactured by Karl Müller.